Drugs and the law

 If you have taken even slightly too much medication, urgent medical care is required.

-Often, a patient will undergo a medical assessment prior to a prescription, and what may be effective in one patient could be lethal to another.
-Because of this, it is important never to share medication.
-A patient may find themselves addicted to their prescribed medication, especially if they have been administered the drug for a long time.
+A patient may become addicted to their prescribed medication, especially if they have been taking it for a long time.
 If you think that you are becoming addicted to your prescription, talk to your doctor.